 Donald Trump's Trump International course north of Aberdeen has become a highlight of Scotland's east coast.

-Controversy has dogged Donald Trump's new course north of Aberdeen since day one -- with environmental concerns chief among the criticism -- but when it opened in 2012 it was clear that from a golfing point of view it was a new gem.
+Controversy has dogged Donald Trump's course Trump International, situated north of Aberdeen, since day one -- with environmental concerns chief among the criticism -- but when it opened in 2012 it was clear that from a golfing point of view it was a new gem.

-Winding through towering dunes and sunken valleys with tantalising snapshots of the sea, the course offers the full Scottish links experience, with American hospitality thrown in.
+Winding through towering dunes and sunken valleys with tantalizing snapshots of the sea, the course offers the full Scottish links experience, with American hospitality thrown in.

 Designed by renowned course architect Dr Martin Hawtree, Trump's Aberdeen venture features two out-and-back loops of nine holes in an authentic natural setting.